 Because of our commitment to public transparency, the home page of our website provides on-call real time data counts for trips completed (not just coordinated).

 Measuring outputs and results is key to understanding our impact on the people we serve.
 The data we collect as related to each patient trip includes a date and mode of service with departure and destination locations.
 Various forms of public benefit are provided, including a standardized estimate of the dollar value of transportation cost.
 This data is organized by mode of transportation provided for the patient.
 Angel Wings for Veterans publications provide several years’ history of past service delivery rates.

-For this reason, to extend reporting from outputs to outcomes, we are forced to rely on voluntarily-given patient testimonials and patient answers to generalized questions about their health or other meaningful improvements in their lives.
+For this reason, to extend reporting from outputs to outcomes, we rely on voluntarily-given patient testimonials and patient answers to generalized questions about their health or other meaningful improvements in their lives.
 Such information is provided through this website.
 A sampling of patient testimonials can be found by clicking here.

 If you have a story about how Angel Wings for Veterans has touched your life, please fill out the form below and share it with us.